canada-ca/blog-dto/_posts/2020-01-28-voice-search-optimization.md

 ### 4. Provide answers, not information

-Information is what your organization writes for internal program management. <b>Answers</b> are what people are looking for.
+Information is what your organization writes for internal program management. **Answers** are what people are looking for.

 When designing content, use an inverted pyramid.
 Put the most important information first.
 Figure out what question most people are trying to answer when they come to your page, and put the answer at the top of the page.